 Select a Category from the list of options.
-Event categories are fixed and display across the top of the ticketing site where your event is hosted so that ticket buyers can filter by event category and run across your event.
-Don't see a category that perfectly matches your event?
-Don't fret, just pick one that's close!
-Event categories are simply an additional tool that ticket buyers for other events in your community can use to discover your event.
-The event category you select will never limit your event's exposure.
+Event categories are displayed across the top of the ticketing site where your event is hosted so that ticket buyers can filter by event category and run across your event.
+Select the best option from the list categories.

 The timezone for the event will default to the timezone in your organization settings.